DockYard/ember-in-viewport/README.md

 [![GitHub Actions Build Status](https://img.shields.io/github/workflow/status/DockYard/ember-in-viewport/CI/master)](https://github.com/DockYard/ember-in-viewport/actions/workflows/ci.yml?query=branch%3Amaster)
 [![Ember Observer Score](http://emberobserver.com/badges/ember-in-viewport.svg)](http://emberobserver.com/addons/ember-in-viewport)

-This Ember addon adds a simple, highly performant Service or Mixin to your app.
+This Ember addon adds a simple, highly performant Service or modifier to your app.
 This library will allow you to check if a `Component` or DOM element has entered the browser's viewport.
 By default, this uses the `IntersectionObserver` API if it detects it the DOM element is in your user's browser – failing which, it falls back to using `requestAnimationFrame`, then if not available, the Ember run loop and event listeners.

 We utilize pooling techniques to reuse Intersection Observers and rAF observers in order to make your app as performant as possible and do as little works as possible.